xled/xled-docs/docs/protocol_details.rst

 Group name acts as a single device in the application.

-Master since firmware version 2.5.6 grouped with one slave in compat mode sends every 5 seconds broadcast packets from UDP port 7777 to UDP port 7777 with total length 50 bytes.
-Every time 3 packets of the same contents are sent.
+Master since firmware version 2.5.6 grouped with one slave in compat mode sends every 5 seconds broadcast datagrams from UDP port 7777 to UDP port 7777 with total length 50 bytes.
+Every time 3 datagrams of the same contents are sent.

 Header: